Siege of Emesa: Siege

-Abu Ubaidah decided to take Emesa first, and thus cleared his rear flank from the enemy before undertaking more serious operations in northern Syria.
+Abu Ubaidah decided to take Emesa first and thus cleared his rear flank from the enemy before undertaking more serious operations in northern Syria.
 Consequently, the Muslim army marched to Emesa with Khalid's mobile guard in the lead.
-On arrival at the city, a short battle was fought between Khalid ibn Walid's mobile guard and the Byzantine garrison of Emesa.
+On arrival at the city, a short battle was fought between Khalid ibn al-Walid's mobile guard and the Byzantine garrison of Emesa.
 The Muslims drove the Byzantine guard back, which forced the Byzantines to withdraw into the fort and close the gates.
 Abu Ubaidah ibn al-Jarrah arrived with the rest of the army and deployed it into four groups opposite the four gates of Emesa: